learnk8s/learnk8s.io/src/custom-authentication/content.md

 Get this: this message has nothing to do with _authentication_ but with _authorisation_:

 - As you can see, the user `alice` has been identified, which means that the request successfully passed the authentication stage
-- The messages says that the user `alice` does not have permission for the [`list Pods`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#read-pod-v1-core) operation, which means that the request failed at the authorisation stage
+- The message says that the user `alice` does not have permission for the [`list Pods`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#read-pod-v1-core) operation, which means that the request failed at the authorisation stage

 The reason that the request failed is that currently the user `alice` does not have any permissions for any API operations.